| |

 That does mean that on some of the dishes – a squid ink pasta or a spinach pasta – you’re going to miss out on the special pasta.
 But it’s so rare to have ANY option at all!

-If you’re concerned about the cross-contact on the pasta dishes, they do have a risotto that
+If you’re concerned about the cross-contact on the pasta dishes, they do have a naturally gluten free risotto that would minimize the risk of shared utensils for gluten free and not gluten free pasta dishes (to the extent it exists)

 You should also know that there’s a $5 CAD upcharge for gluten free pasta, which is a bummer but is also understandable given the extra cost of ingredients and labor that goes into it.